achalv/achalv.github.io/README.md

 ### Add your name

-By default, githubTimeline uses 'Ryhan' as the initial github user name.
+By default, githubTimeline uses 'Achal' as the initial github user name.
 You should modify the `title` tag as well as the value attribute of `input` in index.html to be your own github handle.

 ### Register your application